Iapetus (moon): Name

-These occur because there was no distinction between the letters i and j in Latin, and authors rendered them differently.
+These occurred because there was no distinction between the letters i and j in Latin, and authors rendered them differently.

-When first discovered, Iapetus was among four Saturnian moons labelled the Sidera Lodoicea by their discoverer Giovanni Cassini after King Louis XIV (the other three were Tethys, Dione and Rhea).
-However, astronomers fell into the habit of referring to them using Roman numerals, with Iapetus being Saturn V. Once Mimas and Enceladus were discovered in 1789, the numbering scheme was extended and Iapetus became Saturn VII.
+When first discovered, Iapetus was among the four Saturnian moons labelled the Sidera Lodoicea by their discoverer Giovanni Cassini after King Louis XIV (the other three were Tethys, Dione and Rhea).
+However, astronomers fell into the habit of referring to them using Roman numerals, with Iapetus being Saturn V because it was the fifth known Saturnian moon in order of distance from Saturn at that time.
+Once Mimas and Enceladus were discovered in 1789, the numbering scheme was extended and Iapetus became Saturn VII.
 With the discovery of Hyperion in 1848, Iapetus became Saturn VIII, which is still its Roman numerical designation today.
 Geological features on Iapetus are generally named after characters and places from the French epic poem The Song of Roland.